TheGreatFable/AboutAliYazbek/index.md

 ## Eduction

-In case you need summary, here it is:
+In case you need a summary, here it is:

 ```
 Highest Level Achieved: Master | FHEQ Level 7